-NAECR is housed within the Nebraska Center for Research on Children, Youth, Families and Schools (CYFS) in UNL’s College of Education and Human Sciences (CEHS).
-NAECR brings together individuals from a variety of disciplines including UNL researchers in several departments across campus to address chronic challenges that affect many young children in Nebraska.
+NAECR brings together individuals from a variety of disciplines, including researchers in different departments across the University of Nebraska system, to address chronic challenges that affect many young children in Nebraska.

-NAECR will stimulate and support faculty efforts to pursue game-changing research to help policy makers, early childhood professionals, researchers, educators and others improve the trajectory of all young Nebraskans—especially those who face challenges in achieving academic and life success.
+We stimulate and support faculty efforts to pursue high-quality research to help policymakers, early childhood professionals, researchers, educators and others improve the trajectory of all young Nebraskans—especially those who face challenges in achieving academic and life success.

-Core activities of NAECR will include research grant procurement and execution, formal and informal scholarly interactions and training to build capacity of faculty and graduate students, as well as proactive outreach, translation and dissemination.
+Core activities of NAECR include research grant procurement and execution; formal and informal scholarly interactions and training to build capacity of faculty and graduate students; as well as proactive outreach, translation and dissemination.

 - Advance the scientific knowledge base of issues related to early childhood, including development, interventions, systems, and policies;